McNerdius/TailBlazor/Source/wwwroot/content/setup.md

 ::: info

 Running `dotnet workload install wasm-tools` (".NET WebAssembly build tools" in Visual Studio installer) is required if your project will use AOT or native dependencies.
-It's not required for basic projects, but installing it will enable [runtime relinking](https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly?view=aspnetcore-7.0#runtime-relinking).
+It's not required for basic projects, but installing it will enable [runtime relinking](https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly?view=aspnetcore-7.0#runtime-relinking){target="_blank"}.
 It is quite large though, about 1.5GB

 :::

 ## Scaffold & Tweak

-* Run `dotnet new blazorwasm-empty`:
+* Run `dotnet new blazorwasm-empty` and `dotnet new gitignore`
 * Move `wwwroot/css/app.css` up to project root, rename it `site.css`
 * Change `index.html` stylesheet link to `site.min.css`